OpenNebula/addon-3par/README.md

 su - oneadmin -c 'onehost sync --force'
 ```

+### Live snapshots info

+* Live snapshots are tested only by using TCP communication with libvirtd on OpenNebula Nodes.
+Follow [this docs](https://docs.opennebula.org/5.8/deployment/open_cloud_host_setup/kvm_driver.html?highlight=qemu%20tcp#multiple-actions-per-host)
+* In `/var/lib/one/remotes/etc/vmm/kvm/kvmrc` also set `export QEMU_PROTOCOL=qemu+tcp`
+* Probably works out of the box, because by default `QEMU_PROTOCOL=qemu+ssh`, so it should tries to connect like this `virsh -c qemu+ssh://node/ ...`, but not tested

 ### Configuring the System Datastore

 This addon enables full support of transfer manager (TM_MAD) backend of type 3par for the system datastore.
 The system datastore will hold only the symbolic links to the 3PAR block devices and context isos, so it will not take much space.
-See more details on the [Open Cloud Storage Setup](http://docs.opennebula.org/5.6/deployment/open_cloud_storage_setup/).
+See more details on the [Open Cloud Storage Setup](https://docs.opennebula.org/5.8/deployment/open_cloud_storage_setup/).

 ### Configuring the Datastore